dladams/dunerun/README.md

 All 13 fcl files processed successfully.
 </pre>

-Use command 'shell' to start an interactive shell in the specified environment, e.g.
+Significant time is required to set up up the *dunesw* environment when the each above commands are run.
+Use the special command 'shell' to start an interactive shell in the specified environment so this set up only has to be performed once.
+For example:
 <pre>
 > dune-run -e dunesw -r v09_42_04_00:c7:prof shell dunesw-v09_42_04_00:c7:prof> duneHelp